 And then there’s diabetes.
 Processed red meats can contain nitrosamines, preservatives that are toxic to the pancreas and insulin production.
 In addition, chemical changes to red meat during cooking or processing can lead to insulin resistance in your cells and tissues.
 And the cholesterol content of these foods is associated with an increased risk of developing the disease.

-But the problem with meat and how we consume it is bigger than us.
+But the problem with meat and how we consume it is bigger than just us and our personal wellness.
+It affects every...single...thing about our lives, whether we eat it or not.

 Our poor planet has to support our meat addiction.
-Forty percent of global agriculture and one-third of the world’s fresh water is used for the production of livestock for meat, poultry, milk and eggs.
-According to Time magazine: “There may be no other single human activity that has a bigger impact on the planet than the raising of livestock.”
+Sixty percent of global agriculture and one-third of the world’s fresh water is used for the production of livestock for meat, poultry, milk and eggs.
+According to an article in Time magazine: “There may be no other single human activity that has a bigger impact on the planet than the raising of livestock.”
+And yet, beef makes up about two percent of the calories consumed worldwide.

-But what’s the option if you’re not ready to hit plant-based eating full on?
-Is grass-fed meat better?
+So what’s the option if you’re not ready to hit plant-based eating full on?

 On most feedlots, animals are fed grain-based diets, which is not natural for them.
 When cows are grass-fed, a diet natural to them (they are vegans, ironically…) their meat contains less than 2 grams of saturated fat per ounce, while grain-fed, factory-farmed cattle contain just under 10 grams of saturated fat per ounce.
 That’s an astonishing difference.
 It’s no small thing to consider the ramifications for heart disease of consuming about 12 grams of saturated fat in a 6-ounce steak versus almost 60 grams.

-Because of my personal life philosophy, skipping meat is the answer to many of our modern diseases and climate change, but if you must eat meat, look for USDA certified organic meat that is grass-fed.
+Because of my personal life philosophy, skipping meat is the answer to many of our modern diseases and to climate change, but if you must eat meat, look for USDA certified organic meat that is grass-fed and raised on a small family farm.
 It will cost you a pretty penny, but if you choose to eat meat, what is your health worth?
-The planet?
+Not to mention the planet?
 You are guaranteed that certified organic meat is free of hormones, antibiotics, pesticides and other toxins.

 The same goes for your poultry, eggs, dairy and cheese.
 Look for organic, grass-fed products and in the case of eggs, pasteured and cage-free (so you know the laying chickens foraged).
 They are easy to find and will provide what you want…animal food…but without stuff you don’t want…additives, pesticides, hormones, steroids and other toxins.

 But you’re in luck.
-All this week we will be posting ideas across all my social media playgrounds to give you our best ideas for making the transition to a plant-based diet.
-Friday, March 20 is National Meatout Day so even if you can’t imagine going without meat all the time, you can use our great ideas and try your hand at being vegan for a day.
+Saturday, March 20 is National Meatout Day so even if you can’t imagine going without meat all the time, you can use our great ideas and try your hand at being vegan for a day.

 It makes veggie burgers a lot more appealing, I’d say.